-- Name: Name of the client instance. - Address: Address of the client, shown as <IP>:<port>. - Type: Type of the client.
+- Name: Name of the client instance. - Address: Local address of the client that is used for connecting to client's owner member, shown as <IP>:<port>. - Type: Type of the client.
 Java client is the only supported client type at the moment. - Enterprise: Yes, if the client is an Hazelcast IMDG Enterprise client. - Member Connection: Shows to which member a client is currently connected to.
 Please note that ALL means a client is configured so that it might connect to all members of a cluster, i.e., it might not have a connection to all members all the time.